My Life II... The Journey Continues (Act 1): Critical reception

-However, Andy Gill of The Independent was ambivalent towards its "bumpy emotional terrain", adding that "by the time she's berating some partner for not listening to her, your sympathies wane."
-Kevin Ritchie of NOW panned the album's "easy-listening ballads" and characterized Blige's direction as "dull and predictable".
-Entertainment Weekly's Adam Markovitz commented that "Blige can still rip your heart out with a note", but criticized "the lovelorn lyrics" and "'modern' touches".
-Rebecca Nicholson of The Guardian called it "a surprisingly robust return to form [...] elegant, refined and, for the most, part up-to-date", but also found it "far too long" and criticized the "listlessness and sentimentality" of its ballads.
+However, Andy Gill of The Independent was ambivalent towards its "bumpy emotional terrain," adding that "by the time she's berating some partner for not listening to her, your sympathies wane."
+Kevin Ritchie of NOW panned the album's "easy-listening ballads" and characterized Blige's direction as "dull and predictable."
+Entertainment Weekly's Adam Markovitz commented that "Blige can still rip your heart out with a note," but criticized "the lovelorn lyrics" and "'modern' touches."
+Rebecca Nicholson of The Guardian called it "a surprisingly robust return to form [...] elegant, refined and, for the most, part up-to-date," but also found it "far too long" and criticized the "listlessness and sentimentality" of its ballads.
 Slant Magazine's Eric Henderson disliked Blige's "lapses into self-pity", but commended the "slow burn" of the album's second half as "her most credible adult-contemporary music since 1999's Mary."
-Allmusic editor Andy Kellman stated, "Those who are hoping for something in the spirit of mid-'90s Blige might be disappointed and think of the title as a ploy, but those who expect a wide variety of material in terms of style and mood will get precisely that."
+AllMusic editor Andy Kellman stated, "Those who are hoping for something in the spirit of mid-'90s Blige might be disappointed and think of the title as a ploy, but those who expect a wide variety of material in terms of style and mood will get precisely that."

 Los Angeles Times writer Mikael Wood stated, "She gets away with the dramatics because she makes them so easy to buy: No working soul singer depicts struggle (and its hard-won defeat) more believably than Blige does, even when armed with so-so material, as she often is here."
 Although he found its ballads "a little toothless", Evan Rytlewski of The A.V.
 Club stated, "What My Life II lacks in a single vision, though, it makes up for with consistently rousing performances from Blige, whose radiant voice has only grown fuller and bluesier with time."
-Peter S. Scholtes of Spin complimented the "funky, mid-tempo beauties such as 'Irreversible,' 'Midnight Drive,' and 'Someone to Love Me (Naked)'" and stated, "Amid overwrought theatrical gestures, MJB still finds a slinky groove".
-David Masciotra of PopMatters commented that "despite its flaws, [it] is an immensely enjoyable and impressive album", commending its "four song, mid-album set of soulful R&B" and "closing trio of ballads".
+Peter S. Scholtes of Spin complimented the "funky, mid-tempo beauties such as 'Irreversible,' 'Midnight Drive,' and 'Someone to Love Me (Naked)'" and stated, "Amid overwrought theatrical gestures, MJB still finds a slinky groove."
+David Masciotra of PopMatters commented that "despite its flaws, [it] is an immensely enjoyable and impressive album," commending its "four song, mid-album set of soulful R&B" and "closing trio of ballads."

 Commercial performance

 My Life II...
-The Journey Continues (Act 1) debuted at number five on the US Billboard 200, with first-week sales of 156,000 copies.
-In its second week, the album dropped to number six on the chart, selling an additional 72,000 copies.
+The Journey Continues (Act 1) debuted at number five on the US Billboard 200 in the week ending November 30, 2011, with first-week sales of 156,000 copies.
+In its second week, it dropped to number six on the chart, selling an additional 72,000 copies.
 On March 19, 2012, the album was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies.
-As of March 2012, the album has sold 763,200 copies in the United States.
+By March 2012, it had sold 763,200 copies in the United States.
+In the United Kingdom, My Life II...
+The Journey Continues (Act 1) opened at number 76 on the UK Albums Chart.
+It also peaked at number eight on the UK R&B Albums chart.